Table of Contents

 Meditation is a basic technique that may be practiced anywhere and at any time.
 There are no specific tools or equipment required.
 In reality, all you'll need are a few minutes.

-Developing a meditation regimen, on the other hand, requires time and effort.
+On the other hand, developing a meditation regimen requires time and effort.
 You'll be more likely to get the advantages of meditation if you schedule time for it.

 The fundamental stages of meditation are as follows: